 - Create an account at Grants.gov

-Note that most federal grant money is earmarked for institutions involved in healthcare, scientific research, education, and social services, with most grant funding going to city governments or nonprofits rather than to individual, for-profit businesses.
-However, there are some federal grant opportunities geared toward MBEs within those fields and possibly some other fields.
-As local governments often receive and redistribute federal grant money, you might also be able to find pertinent government grant opportunities through the website of your local city government.
+Note that most federal grant money is earmarked for institutions involved in healthcare, scientific research, education, and social services, with most grant funding going to city governments or nonprofits rather than for-profit businesses.
+However, some federal grant opportunities are geared toward minority business enterprises (MBEs) within those fields and possibly some other fields.
+As local governments often receive and redistribute federal grant money, you might also be able to find pertinent opportunities for government grants for minorities through the website of your local city government.

 USDA Rural Business Development Grant